Excel VBA Pivot Table

 Sub PivotTable() Dim PTable As PivotTable Dim PCache As PivotCache Dim PRange As Range Dim PSheet As Worksheet Dim DSheet As Worksheet Dim LR As Long Dim LC As Long On Error Resume Next Application.DisplayAlerts = False Application.ScreenUpdating = False Worksheets("Pivot Sheet").Delete 'This will delete the exisiting pivot table worksheet Worksheets.Add After:=ActiveSheet ' This will add new worksheet ActiveSheet.Name = "Pivot Sheet" ' This will rename the worksheet as "Pivot Sheet" On Error GoTo 0 Set PSheet = Worksheets("Pivot Sheet") Set DSheet = Worksheets("Data Sheet") 'Find Last used row and column in data sheet LR = DSheet.Cells(Rows.Count, 1).End(xlUp).Row LC = DSheet.Cells(1, Columns.Count).End(xlToLeft).Column 'Set the pivot table data range Set PRange = DSheet.Cells(1, 1).Resize(LR, LC) 'Set pivot cahe Set PCache = ActiveWorkbook.PivotCaches.Create(xlDatabase, SourceData:=PRange) 'Create blank pivot table Set PTable = PCache.CreatePivotTable(TableDestination:=PSheet.Cells(1, 1), TableName:="Sales_Report") 'Insert country to Row Filed With PSheet.PivotTables("Sales_Report").PivotFields("Country") .Orientation = xlRowField .Position = 1 End With 'Insert Product to Row Filed & position 2 With PSheet.PivotTables("Sales_Report").PivotFields("Product") .Orientation = xlRowField .Position = 2 End With 'Insert Segment to Column Filed & position 1 With PSheet.PivotTables("Sales_Report").PivotFields("Segment") .Orientation = xlColumnField .Position = 1 End With 'Insert Sales column to the data field With PSheet.PivotTables("Sales_Report").PivotFields("Sales") .Orientation = xlDataField .Position = 1 End With 'Format Pivot Table PSheet.PivotTables("Sales_Report").ShowTableStyleRowStripes = True PSheet.PivotTables("Sales_Report").TableStyle2 = "PivotStyleMedium14" 'Show in Tabular form PSheet.PivotTables("Sales_Report").RowAxisLayout xlTabularRow Application.DisplayAlerts = True Application.ScreenUpdating = True End Sub

 This has been a guide to VBA Pivot Table.
-Here we will learn how to Create Pivot Table in Excel Using VBA Code along with practical examples and a downloadable template.
+Here we learn how to create a pivot table in excel using VBA code along with a practical example and a downloadable template.
 Below you can find some useful excel VBA articles –